Tech-at-DU/React-Redux-Tetris-Tutorial/P20-Game-Over-and-Restart/readme.md

 ## Counting Completed Rows

 Besides scoring points you also remove rows of squares.
-Teacking the number of rows removed can be used to track score.
+Tracking the number of rows removed can be used to track score.

 In some versions of the game the goal is to complete a number of rows within a given time alotment.
 You could use the completion of rows to decrease the speed property on state increasing the speed of the game and making play more difficult over time.